 Grades

-• You will see that they are done quickly if you make the buns small.
-Don't get lost or stray too far!
+- You'll find that they cook quickly if you make the buns small.
+Just don't get distracted or stray too far away!

-• I have not painted them, but you can do it, with liquid coconut oil or beaten egg before applying the coconut on top.
+- I haven't painted them, but you can do it with liquid coconut oil or with beaten egg before applying the coconut on top.

-• To let them rise, the oven is a very good place: heat the oven for 5 minutes at 50 ºC, stop the oven and insert the bowl with the dough that has to rise inside.
-Cover the bowl with a damp cotton cloth so that the dough does not dry out, but the bowl will warm up somewhat and the dough will rise fabulously.
+- To let them rise, the oven is a great place: heat the oven for 5 minutes at 50 ºC, stop the oven and place the bowl with the dough that needs to rise inside.
+Cover the bowl with a damp cotton cloth so that the dough doesn't dry out, but the bowl will warm up a bit and the dough will rise fabulously.

-• Next time, I'll add a teaspoon of cinnamon and a little nutmeg, I think you'll be scared after trying them.
+- Next time, I'll add a teaspoon of cinnamon and a little nutmeg, I think they'll love them after trying them.

 I hope you like them.
-If you dare to do them, you will tell me how they turned out for you.
+If you decide to make them, let me know how they turned out.

 Comments